andrius-learns-things/studies/notes/buzzwords.md

 `Transpiler` - Compiler, which changes from human readable lang to other human readable lang

 `MongoDB Aggregation Framework` - supports map-reduce, lookups, etc

+`Swagger` - In-browser documentation & tools to test it for REST APIs

+`Flask blueprint` - Modular "sub-app" in flash app